 Studying and pondering the esoteric meaning of each of these entities, realms of existence, and evolutionary processes will refine our minds and our ethics, and it is my sincere wish that humankind of the next millennium will do so.

-(Reprinted from Sunrise magazine, October/November 1993.
+(From Sunrise magazine, October/November 1993.
 Copyright © 1993 by Theosophical University Press.
 Condensed from a paper read at the Parliament of the World's Religions, Chicago, September 1, 1993.)